hemml/OMGlib/README.md

 The mirrored class can inherit other classes, both normal an browser-side ones (like `omg-widget`).
 The backend class will inherit only local classes from the given list, while browser-side will inherit only classes, declared with `defclass-f` and `defclass-m`.

 **WARNING:** the single backend instance can have multiple (one per session) browser-side siblings, they will be created any time, when you use this instance as a parameter for browser-side function.
 When you create an instance on backend, you can provide initargs also for browser-side slots, like `:yyy 20` in the example.
 This parameters will be supplied each time when the new browser-side instance is created.
 Also, you can hook `initialize-instance` method with `defmethod-f`, to perform data synchronization between browser-side and backend instances, if needed.
 The library itself don't provide any synchronization service, it will only guarantee the connection between backend and frontend instances.

+Slots marked with `:mirrored t` will present both on backend and browser sides.
+All instances, created on browser-side, will load values on that slots from the backend.
+But, only on creation time, and there are no backward (browser-to-backend) synchronization.

 ### Sessions